 EOSC (Enable Oscillator).
-This bit, when set to logic 0 will start the oscillator.
-When this bit is set to a logic 1, the oscillator is stopped and the DS1673 is placed into a low-power standby mode with a current drain of less than 200nA when in battery-backup mode.
-When the DS1673 is powered by $V{CC}$ , the oscillator is always on regardless of the status of the EOSC bit; however, the RTC is incremented only when EOSC is a logic 0.
+This bit when set to logic 0 will start the oscillator.
+When this bit is set to a logic 1, the oscillator is stopped and the DS1670 is placed into a low-power standby mode with a current drain of less than 200nA when in battery-backup mode.
+When the DS1670 is powered by V{CC} , the oscillator is always on regardless of the status of the EOSC bit; however, the real-time clock is incremented only when EOSC is a logic 0.

 WP (Write Protect).
-Before any write operation to the RTC or any other registers, this bit must be logic 0.
-When high, the write protect bit prevents a write operation to any register.
+Before any write operation to the real time clock or any other registers, this bit must be logic 0.
+When high, the write-protect bit prevents a write operation to any register.

 AIS0-AIS1 (Analog Input Select).
 These 2 bits are used to determine the analog input for the analog-todigital conversion.
-Table 2 lists the specific analog input that is selected by these 2 bits.
+Table 2 lists the specific analog input that is selected by these two bits.